1

 BREAK FOR MEALS / HOTEL CHECK-IN | CHECK-OUT / SHOPPING / LEISURE

-At a distance of 3 km from Kanchipuram Bus Station and 4 kms from Railway Station, Sri Varadaraja Perumal Temple is also known as Devarajaswami Temple.
-This temple is dedicated to Lord Vishnu.
+At a distance of 3 Km from Kanchipuram Bus Station, Sri Varadaraja Perumal Temple, or Sri Varadarajaswami Temple is an ancient Hindu temple located in the Vishnu Kanchi suburb of Kanchipuram.
+Also known as Devarajaswami Temple, this temple is dedicated to Lord Vishnu, and is one of the must visit

 Timings: 6.30 AM - 12 noon & 3.30 PM - 8 PM